home-assistant/addons/nginx_proxy/DOCS.md

 ### Option `init_commands` (optional)

 If specified, executes the following commands after building `nginx.conf` but before actually starting `nginx`.
+Use with caution as these commands run with root privileges.
+Ensure commands are properly validated and come from trusted sources.

 ## Known issues and limitations